sduoooh/QuickFind/README.md

 you can find it on the ```Setting``` of the windows system and, to do some fine-tuning.

-Although I started this project with the reason why I did not find the above system-level program, I still wanted to prepare for other subsequent programs through the program I developed.
+Although I started this project partly because I didn't find the above-mentioned built-in program, the main reason was that I wanted to prepare for my other programs through this program I developed.